Use the Carrier section in ConnexCS for simplified Carrier management where you can add, configure, and delete Carriers.

 Click Stats tab to view carrier-related statistics.
 You can find the descriptions for each of these graphs in Customer Stats.

 Use Carrier Alerts to contact a selected email address when

-Consecutive Failovers reaches a predetermined limit.
+Consecutive Failovers reach a predetermined limit.
 See Customer Alerts for configuration details.

 The DID tab displays a list of DIDs that belong to that carrier.
-New entries are added with the
+You can add new entries with the on the left.

 The CDR tab displays call drop rates.
 Use

 Recalc CDR when CDR records aren't accurate.

 If you select either "Rerate" option when recalculating CDRs, this will change your CDRs and isn't reversible.
 You can revise Original call durations according to the criteria selected.

 Bandwidth.com has diverged from the SIP spec and exposed an internal IP address required for sequential requests.

 To ensure compatibility, set the switch manufacturer to